grantcarthew/notes-google-cloud-architect/Compute/README.md

 | Service Model | Microservices Architecture |
 | Scaling       | Serverless                 |
 | Primary Use   | Lightweight Event Actions  |

+_Note: GKE is a Container First system while GAE is a Code First system._